SwadicalRag/synaps/README.md

 ```

 Then, we need to initialise the controller that you defined above.
 There are no
-restricitons on where this should be done.
+restrictions on where this should be done.
 You can initialise a controller into a
 global variable if you truly wanted to.

 In this example, we have initialised the Counter into a StatelessWidget.